Israeli hip-hop: History

 Some of the songs also gear towards more religious themes since many of the rappers are Jewish or Muslim.
 Israeli hip hop has such a motivational theme behind it that local governments support the Hip Hop movement that has exploded among Israeli youth.
 The government has even supported Hip Hop groups who travel to other countries, viewing it as a good outlet for the rest of the world to view them through.
 Israeli Hip Hop is creating several positive movements among the people of the country that will continue to grow and become even more popular.
 Some of the things the Israeli rappers rap about can tend to be controversial as well.
 As far as media exposure of artists who address real issues like child abuse or the future of the state of Israel is concerned, Israeli artists seem to have the same problems getting heard as artists in America; they address current issues but don't get much attention from the radio stations that play popular music or television stations.
 Before Hip Hop was considered a genre in Israel, pop and disco music were the only genres being played on the radio.
 When Hip Hop songs started becoming popular, the radio stations refused to play them.
 They felt that Hip Hop didn't make people feel good so they would not play it.
 The songs spoke of everything from terrorism and religion to children speaking up about abuse in their home.
 And as far as the ongoing conflict between the Arab population and the Jewish population, hip hop music seems to document this more accurately from various viewpoints than any other popular music or news medium in Israel.
 Even the conflict between Arab and Israeli rappers is documented in films such as Channels of Rage which showcases Subliminal and an Arab-Israeli named MC Tamer Nafer whose friendship ended due to political tension.

-"Black Business" radio show

-Black Business (Hebrew: עסק שחור "Esek Shakhor") is a hip hop radio show, started in 1996, by Liron Teeni and Quami De La Fox.
-The show broadcast on Galgalatz, the sister-station of Galei-Zahal — the Israeli military radio station.

-Back in the '90s, young Israeli rappers, such as cynical-parodic Jerusalem rapper Kodman who was still a kid at the time, as well as most of today's esteemed/famous rappers, all started their career on the show.

-The rappers started coming on his show in order to showcase their live freestyle and rhyme skills, to be heard rapping.
-Some rappers such as Subliminal were rapping in English, and Tenni and others wanted Israeli rap to be in their native language of Hebrew since there were thousands of American groups rapping better in English.